-EASA AD 2023-0011 specifies procedures for repetitive detailed inspections of the affected parts (i.e., cargo sealing tapes installed between the cargo floor panels and the cargo loading system in longitudinal direction, in the forward and aft cargo compartment area) for complete or partial migration of the cargo sealing tape and to determine if there are any repairs on the tape; for partially migrated tape, measuring the maximum migration of the tape; for repaired tape, inspecting for incorrect seating/ condition of the tape and incorrect sealant condition; and applicable corrective action if any discrepancies are found (i.e., any cargo sealing tape that has migrated more than 11 millimeters, complete migration of the tape, incorrect seating/condition of the tape in repaired areas, and incorrect sealant condition in repaired areas).
-Corrective actions include repairing the tape and sealant.
+EASA AD 2023-0176 specifies procedures for the following actions:

+• Repetitive detailed inspections to detect complete or partial migration of the cargo sealing tapes (including high speed tape and glass cloth tape) and existing repairs of affected parts (i.e., cargo sealing tapes installed between the cargo floor panels and the cargo loading system in longitudinal direction, in the forward and aft cargo compartment area; and cargo sealing tapes installed between the cargo floor panels and the floor structure in transversal direction, in the bulk cargo compartment area at frame 82).

+• Measurement of the maximum migration of partially migrated tape.

+• Inspection for incorrect seating or sealant of repaired tape.

+• Repair of discrepancies, including cargo sealing tape that has migrated more than 11 millimeters, complete migration of the tape, incorrect seating/condition of the tape in repaired areas, and incorrect sealant condition in repaired areas.

+EASA AD 2023-0176 allows deferral of corrective actions through dispatch of the airplane under specified Airbus A350 Master Minimum Equipment List items.

 This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.